voxdotdev/voxdotdev/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning more about PowerShell, Python, Javascript
+- 🌱 I’m currently learning more about PowerShell, Python, Javascript, git
 - 👯 I’m looking to collaborate on automation projects.
 Scripting ideas welcome!
 - 📫 How to reach me: Vox#9590